Trustworthiness in Retrieval-Augmented Generation Systems: A Survey: Trustworthy RAG System

-\textbf{Adaptive Retrieval:} Traditional RAG methods often struggle with insufficiently refined queries that fail to retrieve highly relevant documents.
+\textbf{Dynamic Retrieval: } Traditional RAG methods often struggle with insufficiently refined queries that fail to retrieve highly relevant documents.
 Adaptive retrieval strategies have been proposed to dynamically fetch necessary content.

 Self-Ask~\cite{selfask} employs prompts to progressively decompose complex queries into subqueries, and addressing each one through retrieval and response.
 This method ensures more precise knowledge retrieval, reducing noise and simplifying the model's task of answering complex questions.
 ReAct~\cite{react} treats the generative model as an agent capable of dynamically choosing thoughts and actions.
 Through prompting, the model generates an expanded query and plans subsequent steps, capitalizing on its own query design abilities for flexibility throughout the process.
 FLARE~\cite{flare_jiang} adapts retrieval based on model output confidence.
 The system will do retrieve when confidence is low to enhance factual accuracy, while relying on internal knowledge to generate when confidence is high.
 This has proven effective in long-form qa, ensuring sentence-level factuality.
 IRCOT~\cite{ircot} integrates chain-of-thought reasoning with the retrieval process, guiding the model to sequentially generate a reasoning path and determine what knowledge is needed at each step.
 Self-RAG~\cite{selfrag} combines self-reflection with dynamic retrieval, generating tokens to indicate retrieval necessity and selecting the most informative document autonomously, avoiding the introduction of irrelevant documents.
 Experimental results demonstrate the generation improvements in factual accuracy and response quality across various tasks.

-These advancements aim to refine RAG systems' ability to generate factually accurate responses by improving integration and utilization of external knowledge and dynamically adapting retrieval strategies to better meet the demands of complex information-seeking tasks.
+PRISMRAG~\cite{kachuee2025prismrag} constructs distractor-aware QA pairs by mixing gold-standard evidence with subtle yet misleading distractor passages for training.
+It further introduces a reasoning paradigm centered on “planning–reasoning–synthesis,” enabling the model to develop more robust strategized reasoning capabilities without relying on extensive manually designed prompts.
+ReaRAG~\cite{lee2025rearag} enhances answer reliability through knowledge-guided iterative retrieval-augmented reasoning.
+During the reasoning process, it dynamically initiates retrieval and uses the retrieved results to refine subsequent reasoning trajectories, thereby mitigating overthinking, error accumulation, and unstable utilization of external knowledge.